 This means:

-- A real technical improvement, not generic computer use
+- A real technical improvement, not merely the use of a generic computer to perform a conventional task

 Key takeaway: